West Footscray

 West Footscray displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in West Footscray, as evaluated at the Census conducted on 9 August 2016, comprised 59.0% houses and 41.0% other dwellings.
-In comparison, Melbourne metropolitan area had 67.9% houses and 32.1% other dwellings.
-Home ownership in West Footscray was at 22.2%, with mortgaged dwellings at 36.2% and rented dwellings at 41.7%.
-The median monthly mortgage repayment in the area was $2,129, while the median weekly rent was $351.
-Nationally, West Footscray's mortgage repayments were higher than the Australian average of $1,863 as of June 2021, and rents were lower than the national figure of $375 during the same period.
+Dwelling structure in West Footscray, as per the latest Census, consisted of 59.0% houses and 41.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in West Footscray was at 22.2%, with the rest either mortgaged (36.2%) or rented (41.7%).
+The median monthly mortgage repayment in the area was $2,129, higher than Melbourne metro's average of $2,000.
+Median weekly rent in West Footscray was $351, lower than Melbourne metro's $390.
+Nationally, West Footscray's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing